 #2.
 You may (or may not) have visitation dreams.

 I wanted her to visit me in my dreams so, so badly after she passed.
 It didn’t happen right away and I felt like a bad cat mom (even though I don’t remember dreaming about anything the first few nights after her death).

 But after about a week, I started having visitation dreams.
 They were hard at first because I would wake up and think they were real and that she was still here.

 Not everyone has these types of dreams, though, and I realize now that it’s okay.
 If I never had a visitation dream, it didn’t mean that she didn’t love me and that I didn’t love her.

 #3.
 You might blame yourself.

 I blamed myself even though I was at work when it happened.
-There was literally nothing I could have done, save for not letting her go outside… but our neighborhood is (usually) safe and we’ve never lost a cat to an attack before, so no one in our household thought twice about it.
+There was literally nothing I could have done, save for not letting her go outside… but our neighborhood is (usually) safe and we’ve never lost a cat to an attack before, and neither have any of our neighbors.
+People don’t drive fast enough on our streets to hit a cat with a car.
+No one in our household thought twice about letting any cats outside.